The Ultimate Breakdown to Bodywork for Babies: Benefits, Techniques, and Tips

 “Myo” as in muscle and “fascial” as in fascia.
 MFR is a form of manual therapy that involves the application of a low load, long duration stretch (typically 90 seconds) to the myofascial complex, intended to restore optimal length, decrease pain, and improve function.
 There is typically no medium such as oil used since it doesn’t give enough traction on the skin to mobilize tissues below in order to get a good release.
 The research on MFR has a lot of mixed findings, and none of it is infant-specific.
 MFR is typically used by physical therapists, occupational therapists, and massage therapists.

-Craniosacral fascial therapy (CFT)
+Craniosacral Fascial Therapy (CFT)

 Acupuncture

 A component of traditional Chinese medicine that uses thin needles that are inserted into the 2,000 acupuncture points connected by meridians.
-Some find Japanese acupuncture to be more suitable for infants, but that would be your personal preference.
+Some find Japanese acupuncture more suitable for infants, but that would be your preference.
 In a systematic review of 4 randomized controlled trials that looked at acupuncture for infantile colic, “from the narrative analysis, acupuncture appears to be effective in alleviating the symptoms of colic, including crying and feeding and stooling problems, and may have only minor adverse effects.”

 Reflexology